top of page

 Blue Sky Learning is a neurodivergent coaching, counselling, and consulting business that was created by Dana Daniels.

-Dana desires to cultivate an inclusive space where equity, diversity, and wellbeing thrive.
+Dana desires to cultivate an inclusive space where equity, diversity, and well-being thrive.

 Her lived experience of neurodivergence, local teaching roles, international leadership, and extensive experience supporting disabled folks were all foundational moments embedded into the development of this initiative for accessibility.